Wants and needs, how they differ and why it matters

 Needs are primal and something that you feel you really must have.
 Needs feel essential, necessary to your well-being and don't change much over time.
 They are unique to each individual and are often surprisingly subjective and subtle.
 You can delay your needs, sacrifice them or ignore them but they don't tend to disappear.

 Wants are also deeply felt but are less tied to emotional survival.
-Wants are created by wishes and desires and often do change with circumstances.
+Wants are created by wishes and desires and often do change with circumstances and over time.

 Learning to articulate and negotiate this aspect of marriage is helpful to maintaining intimacy and to feeling whole as individuals within the structure of marriage.